lagree/train_app/README.md

 	bundle install

 * System dependencies
-This application uses sqlite as a database.
-This could be easily changed to use MySQL or Postgres.
+This application uses postgresql hosted on heroku.
 Any system that can run rails and the required gems will work.

 * How to run the test suite
 In the root directory of this application, run: